Cogitos/predata/README.md

 ### reportSE & reportWithin

 These functions compute descriptive statistic as the summary or the describe (``psych package``) functions but they also report the standard error and the confident interval.
 The main interest of these functions is to allow to correct the standard errors for the within-subject design.
 *Reportwithin* rely on the *reportSE* function and correct for within-subject design.

+### strMeanStd & descTab

+These functions allow to compute the mean and the standard deviation of a vector (*strMeanStd*) or of data frame (by group ou not) and format the data as a string: mean (std).